-Before it's added to Mapbox Satellite, all of our imagery is color-corrected, optimized, and composited together into a single raster tileset by our Satellite team.
-For a brief introduction to what this process involves, check out our Processing satellite imagery tutorial.
+Before it's added to Mapbox Satellite, all our imagery is color-corrected, optimized, and composited together into a single raster tileset by our Satellite team.
+For a brief introduction to what this process involves, read our Processing satellite imagery tutorial.

 Mapbox Satellite is available at zoom levels 0-19.
 There are several ways you can use Mapbox Satellite in your projects: